Chairman: Ed Langridge

 Lyn Dollimore: Lyn has lived in the Village for over 30 years and is our quiz organiser, which is held at the Village Hall normally in February or March each year.

-Jeremy Stiring: Jeremy has also lived in the Village for over 30 years and takes a keen interest in the current 'hot topic' of Gatwick; both with the airport's expansion and with the narrowing of the flight arrival paths over west Kent.
+Jeremy Stirling: Jeremy has also lived in the Village for over 30 years and takes a keen interest in the current 'hot topic' of Gatwick; both with the airport's expansion and with the narrowing of the flight arrival paths over west Kent.
 He is our ears and eyes with the other protest groups in Kent and Sussex.
-Jeremy's wife currently writes the weekly Village update for the K&S Courier.
+Jeremy also makes time to write the weekly Village update for the K&S Courier.

 Peter Brown: Peter moved from Lancashire to Tunbridge Wells in 1980 and lived in Culverden Down until 2003 before moving to Langton Green.
 Peter became involved in Neighbourhood Watch in Langton Green in 2005 and is the Area Coordinator.
 He also has NhW responsibilities in the Tunbridge Wells Borough, and is Secretary of the West Kent Neighbourhood Watch Association.
 He was on the Speldhurst Parish Council for several years from 2007.
 He became our chairman at the 2014 AGM, the same time as when the Rural Society became the Village Society, subsequently 'retiring' from the post in May 2016.